 In addition, all graduate education candidates, in order to graduate with a Masters degree, are required to complete, submit, and defend an electronic portfolio based on the National Board of Professional Teaching Standards as their capstone project for completing the Masters program.
 The electronic portfolio demonstrates the professional knowledge and skills candidates have developed across the program.
 This is a multimedia, standards-based document that is stored online.
 An early course - Content Area Assessment and Portfolio Development (EPSY 506) - prepares candidates to use the online Marist system for portfolio development.
 Candidates are required, in their last two semesters in the program, to participate in meetings across the semester in order to receive guidance and help to complete their electronic portfolio.
-Candidates will complete, and submit the portfolio in their last semester in the program, and defend their electronic portfolio is passed.
+Candidates will complete, and submit the portfolio in their last semester in the program, and defend their electronic portfolio in front of an evaluation committee.
+Completion is recorded when the portfolio is passed.
 Passing the electronic portfolio is a requirement for the Masters degree.